RaySpaniare/HydroMoE/reproducibility/audit/README.md

 # Audit materials

 This directory contains recovered provenance and reconstruction materials.
 These files are provided to make the historical investigation inspectable; they are not a replacement for the publication archive or a corrected reproduction package.
+The recovered four-module script is preserved from the local forensic workspace and is not directly runnable from the repository layout because the large forcing/cache artifacts are not committed here.
 Included in this upload package:

 - `HYDROMOE_CRITICAL_FILE_MANIFEST.csv`: inventory of critical checkpoints/predictions and their recorded hashes/roles.